akanksha-th/PyGameLab/README.md

 - Attempted to extend knowledge from the BrickBreaker game.
 - The complexity of multi-directional controls made the game difficult to manage.
 - This game needs fixing to improve playability.
-- Learned how to implement a game restart feature.
+- Learned how to detect win condition and how to implement a game restart feature.

 **Preview:**